Valloric/statblock5e/README.md

 element.

-Since Chrome is [currently the only browser][wc-status] that implements all of the above specs, **statblock5e only works in Chrome.** (Firefox is close to providing all the necessary support but it's all behind flags.)
+Since Chrome is [currently the only browser][wc-status] that implements all of the above specs, **statblock5e only works in Chrome.** Make sure you are using _at least_ Chrome 45.
+(Firefox is close to providing all the necessary support but it's all behind flags.)

 <div align="center">
   <p><a href="http://valloric.github.io/statblock5e/demo.html">